Professor Luke Clements

 At Leeds I have the honour of having my Chair in Law endowed by the disabled children’s charity Cerebra.
 Cerebra supports our research programme which works with disabled children and their families in finding practical ways of resolving commonly occurring problems that they experience when dealing with health, social care and education bodies.
 Our students are key researchers in this programme undertaking a variety of practical projects as part of the School’s thriving law clinics programme.

-I am also a practising solicitor (admitted in 1981).
-Over the years I have had conduct of many cases before the European Commission and Court of Human Rights.
-My UK based legal work has included assisting with the drafting and promotion of a number of Parliamentary Bills aimed at improving the rights of people experiencing social exclusion - including Bills that became the Carers (Recognition and Services) Act 1995 and the Carers (Equal Opportunities) Act 2004.
+I was a practising solicitor between 1981 and 2021 and in that capacity had conduct of a number of cases before the European Commission and Court of Human Rights.
+My UK based legal work included assisting with the drafting and promotion of a number of Parliamentary Bills aimed at improving the rights of people experiencing social exclusion - including Bills that became the Carers (Recognition and Services) Act 1995 and the Carers (Equal Opportunities) Act 2004.
 In 2013 I was the Special Adviser to the Parliamentary Committee that scrutinised the draft Bill that became the Care Act 2014.

 My research interests concern the role of the law in both exacerbating and combating the social exclusion experienced by (in particular) disabled people and their carers.